JITx-Inc/jitx-cookbook/battery_charger_design/design-notes.md

 UVLO is 3.3 volts - this is the Vin, not for Vbat.
 The V

+## Setting current

 Setting the input current limit of the battery charger: I_IN-MAX = K_ILIM / R_ILIM

+10.2.2.2 Calculations
+	10.2.2.2.1 Program the Fast Charge Current (ISET):
+		RISET = KISET / ICHG
+		KISET = 890 AΩ from the electrical characteristics table.
+		RISET = 890 AΩ / 0.8 A = 1.1125 kΩ
+		Select the closest standard value, which for this case is 1.13 kΩ.
+Connect this resistor between ISET (pin 16) and VSS.
+	10.2.2.2.2 Program the Input Current Limit (ILIM) RlLIM = KILIM / II_MAX
+		KILIM = 1550 AΩ from the electrical characteristics table.
+		RISET = 1550 AΩ / 1.3 A = 1.192 kΩ
+		Select the closest standard value, which for this case is 1.18 kΩ.
+Connect this resistor between ILIM (pin 12) and VSS.

+### Current going into the battery

+9.3.5.1 Charge Current Translator
+When the charger is enabled, internal circuits generate a current proportional to the charge current at the ISET input.
+The current out of ISET is 1/400 (±10%) of the charge current.
+This current, when applied to the external charge current programming resistor, RISET, generates an analog voltage that can be monitored by an external host to calculate the current sourced from BAT.

+- VISET = ICHARGE / 400 × RISET

 ### Vout